Lichenaula provisa

+Description

 The wingspan is about 18 mm.
 The forewings are greyish white with fuscous specks, and markings of black and fuscous.
 There is a white blotch on the base having a black spot on the costa, and a black dash toward the hind inner margin, bordered by a transverse row of black dots.
 There is a white diffused patch covering two-fifths of the wing with an arched diffusion of the dots and splashes longitudinally through the centre to the inner margin at half.
 There is a line of six spots from the costa at two-fifths to the apex, becoming diffused into a fascia over the posterior three-fifths of the wing, irregularly marked with fuscous-black spots, and splashed with metallic copper.
 A white spur runs into this dark fascia halfway across the wing, immediately before the anal angle.
 There is a subterminal grey white line.
 The hindwings are ochreous white, with the veins grey, shaded with fuscous along the hindmargin.